Nexis-Network/homepage/content/docs/introduction/support.md

 ## Support email

-If you're unable to access Exzo Network's primary support channels (e.g., the support ticket form in the Exzo Network Console or the Exzo Network Community Forum), you can use the following email as a fallback:
+If you're unable to access Nexis Network's primary support channels (e.g., the support ticket form in the Nexis Network Console or the Nexis Network Community Forum), you can use the following email as a fallback:

 **Email**: `support@neon.tech`